mrac/ui-components-css/CSS-RESPONSIBILITY.md

 .MyInput-clear {}
 ```

-would be used in the parent component `MyPerson`:
+It would be used in the parent component `MyPerson`:

 ```html
 <div className={'MyPerson ' + this.props.className}>